 Just last week, I cut open an avocado before it was ready.
 I'm not known for my patience, and I had a craving that needed to be satisfied.
 Instead, I got the disappointment of a hard, bitter and definitely unripe fruit.

-But, the story ends well.
+However, this story ends well.
 My mistake led me to research and experiment with different techniques, recipes and ideas for an unripe avocado that I can now share with you.

-20 Ways to Use Avocado Seeds
+7 Ways to Use Unripe Avocado

-How to ripen an avocado, fast!
+How to Ripen an Avocado Fast!